These are the most commonly-used Dutch tax terms and phrases:

 - You are insured in the Netherlands under the Compulsory Health Insurance Act;

 - Based on international regulations, you are entitled to medical care in your country of residence, the expenses of which are borne by the Dutch Health Insurance Fund (Ziekenfonds).
 For example, this may be the case if you moved abroad when you retired and continue to receive pension payments or benefits from the Netherlands;

-Payroll taxes are a collective term for various employer's expenses.
+Payroll taxes are a collective term for various expenses for employers.
 Payroll tax is comprised of the following: